Everyone keeps talking about NQF levels this and NQF levels that, but what does it stand for and what is the whole point of these levels anyway?

 - Scope of knowledge – do you understand what you’re studying?

 - Knowledge literacy – can you apply that understanding?

 - Method & procedure – can you apply specific theories, technique and methods of what you are studying?

 - Problem-solving – can you think for yourself, critically, and find solutions to problems?

 - Ethics & professional practice – can you stick to codes of conduct and do you understand the values of your society?

-- Accessing, processing & managing information – can you interpret and analyse information relating to what you are studying?
+- Accessing, processing & managing information – can you interpret and analyze information relating to what you are studying?

-- Producing & communicating information – are you able to accurately communicate what you have learnt, in words and writing?
+- Producing & communicating information – are you able to accurately communicate what you have learned, in words and writing?

 - Context & systems – do you understand the systems and environment of your field of study?

 - Management of learning – are you able to evaluate and take responsibility for your own learning, as well as the learning of others?